RoySegall/solr-script/README.md

 Write something about your project, roy.

 ## Options
-1. `background` - Add the 'background' word after the script to activate solr in the background.
-Example: `./solr.sh background`.
+1. `-b` - Add the flag to activate solr in the background.
+Example: `./solr.sh -b`.